Calle Málaga

 Calle Málaga is a 2025 drama film directed by Maryam Touzani, in her Spanish-language directorial debut, co-written by Touzani and Nabil Ayouch.
-It stars Carmen Maura as Maria Angeles, a woman who fights to keep her childhood house in Morocco after her daughter decides to sell it.
+It stars Carmen Maura as Maria Angeles, a widow who fights to keep her family house in Tangier after her daughter decides to sell it.

 The film had its world premiere in the Venice Spotlight section of the 82nd Venice International Film Festival on 29 August 2025, where it won the section's Audience Award.
-It will be theatrically released in France by Ad Vitam on 16 March 2026.
-It was selected as the Moroccan submission for the Best International Feature Film at the 98th Academy Awards.
+It was theatrically released in France by Ad Vitam on 25 February 2026, and in Spain by Caramel Films on 1 April.

+It was selected as the Moroccan submission for the Best International Feature Film at the 98th Academy Awards, but it was not nominated for the short list.